 The academy has been running since 2013.
 Since being established, the academy has been supported by the UK Space Agency, the NASA Astrobiology Institute, the Royal Astronomical Society, the Science & Technology Facilities Council and the National Space Academy.

 What is Astrobiology?

-What happens at the Academy?
+What happens at the residential CPD?

-We focus on the link between astrobiology and the curriculum as a principle method to create new lesson plans and activities for secondary schools across the UK.
-In 2014 & 2015, teachers from across the UK came together and produced lesson plans covering all areas of astrobiology that are now available on TES Resources.
+The residential CPD in Edinburgh is our main annual training event.
+It should fulfill any annual CPD requirement for teachers.
+The schedule is made up of informal talks and workshops where attendees are guided and supported by academic staff.
+We focus on the link between astrobiology and the curriculum as a principal method to create new lesson plans and activities for primary and secondary schools across the UK.
+Teachers from across the UK come together and develop new activities and lesson plans covering all areas of astrobiology that are also available on TES Resources.

 Interested?
 Have a look at the practical information page to learn more.